jpe442/dodateweb/README.md

 *React DnD*

-- [X] To this end, DoDate employs the [React Drag-and-Drop (DnD)](https://github.com/react-dnd/react-dnd) module to preserve the Redux loop.
+- [X] Todos in DoDate can be easily dragged throughout the UI without a possibility of becoming out of sync with the database. employing the [React Drag-and-Drop (DnD)](https://github.com/react-dnd/react-dnd) module to preserve the Redux loop.

 #### Backend